 - Wrong decisions and analytical errors often arise because we fail to take all relevant information into account.
 Methods such as the Tenth Man Rule harness dissent to discover sides of an issue that would otherwise be hidden.

 - Premortem Analysis and Red Team Analysis are similar yet more elaborate analytical techniques.
 The former attempts to catch wrong decisions before they’re implemented.
-The latter enables us to walk a mile in our competitors’ or adversaries’ shoes; to analyse how they might undermine our efforts.
+The latter enables us to walk a mile in our adversary’s shoes; to analyse how they think and act.

 - In my essay about making recommendations, I showed how small actions could give us a preview of the consequences of our actions.
 Surface an idea, run a small trial, or otherwise tip your toe in the water to get an idea of potential side effects you didn’t even think of.

 - Finally, the conceptualisation of decisions as reversible or irreversible can be of help.
 Think of it as an essential exercise in second-order thinking.
 If a decision can be easily reversed, we can afford to make it quickly.
 If it’s more akin to a one-way door, we should take the time for more careful analysis.

 All methods are designed to reduce our unknown unknowns, improve analytic rigour and reconcile short-term and long-term thinking.
 And if you’re still not sure, remember that doing nothing is also an option.